One of the biggest reasons I started paying extra on my student loans was because I realized how much money was going to interest.

 Once you understand how much interest you’re paying, you can’t go back.
 You’ll start to look at your money differently once you realize that making different choices can save you thousands in the long run.

 That’s what happened to me.
 I spent money recklessly before I started paying off my student loans.
-But afterwards, I saw the power that a dollar could have.
+But afterward, I saw the power that a dollar could have.
 You add up enough of them and they can make a big difference in your life.

 Figure out how much you’re paying in interest and if you want, leave a note in the comments.